Minister of Foreign Affairs Norway - Photo:Photo Anniken Omejer

 24 February 2026

-At the heart lies a transformative conviction.
-Human dignity is universal.
-Every person has equal and inherent rights that no government can take away.
+At the heart of the Universal Declaration of the Human Rights lies a transformative conviction.
+That Human Rights and human dignity is universal.
+Every person has equal and inherent rights, that no government can take away.

-I am pleased to announce Norway’s candidacy for the Human Rights Council for 2028 to 2030.
-Our candidacy reflects our long-standing role as a principled defender of international law and a consistent supporter of the UN’s work to protect and promote human rights globally.
-Domestically, we also do our utmost to comply.
+Ladies and gentlemen, Mr. President, I am pleased to announce Norway’s candidacy for the Human Rights Council for the period 2028-2030.
+Our candidacy reflects our long-standing role as a principal supporter of international law, a consistent supporter of the UNs work to protect and promote human rights globally.
+We believe that these rights apply to all people, in all places at all times.
+And if we only refer to them when it suits us it becomes a menu from which we choose, but it is not a menu it is an obligation to all.

-Norway stands firmly for the rights of women and girls, and for gender equality.
-We will remain a strong voice for freedom of religion or belief, and freedom of expression.
-And we will continue to support human rights defenders and civil society.
-Their work is essential for accountability and democratic resilience.
+Norway stands firmly for the rights of women and girls, for gender equality, and equality in all its aspects.
+We remain a strong force for freedom of religion and belief.
+Freedom of expression, freedom of thought, and we will continue to support human rights defenders and civil society.
+This work and their work is essential for accountability and democratic resilience.

-This session, Norway will lead the mandate renewal on human rights defenders.
-Our message is clear: those who stand up for the rights of others must be protected.
+In this session Norway will lead the mandate renewal on human rights defenders.
+Our message is clear: those who stand up for the rights of others need special protection.

 Norway will continue to support independent investigations into serious human rights situations.
 Accountability must apply everywhere, regardless of geography or political alignment.
-No state should be beyond scrutiny when fundamental rights are violated.
+Nobody should be beyond scrutiny when fundamental rights are violated.

-We will work with all partners and seek to reach common ground.
+We will work with all partners to search and reach common ground.
 The Human Rights Council is strongest when it builds bridges and focuses on its core mandate.

-The authority of this Council rests on our shared commitment to universal rights, fundamental freedoms, and the inherent value of every human being.
+The authority of this Council rests on our shared commitment to universal rights, fundamental freedoms, and the inherent values of every human being.
 When these principles are challenged, our response must be clear and consistent.
+If they are challenged more, we must be more consistent and stand up for the rules.

 Thank you.